influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

-You can also use [Helm](https://helm.sh/) and the [InfluxDB Clustered Helm chart](https://github.com/influxdata/helm-charts/tree/master/charts/influxdb3-clustered) to deploy your InfluxDB Cluster.
+You can also use [Helm](https://helm.sh/) and the [InfluxDB Clustered Helm chart](https://github.com/influxdata/helm-charts/tree/master/charts/influxdb3-clustered) to deploy your InfluxDB cluster.

 <!-- Hidden anchor for links to the kubectl/kubit/helm tabs -->